sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 Review of Fortran modules:

-- Modules provide you a way of splitting your programs between multiple files
+- Modules provide you a way of splitting your programs between multiple files.
 - Modules are used for:
   * Packaging subprograms, data and interface blocks
   * Defining global data that can be used by more than one routine
   * Declaring variables that can be made available within any routines you choose
-  * Importing a module entirely, for use, into another program or subroutine
+  * Importing a module entirely, for use, into another program or subroutine.
 - Syntax of a module (two parts):
   * a specification part for statements declaration
   * a contains part for subroutine and function definitions